Savory Onion Pie Recipe

 Served with a fresh salad of mixed greens or kale, it’s the perfect light lunch or light dinner.

-Southern Savory Onion Pie recipe
+Southern Savory Onion Pie

 Yield: 6-8 slices (per pie; 2 pies)